 Considering plastic part wall thickness can minimize expensive tooling changes, reduce material costs, and prevent part failure.

 - A 10% increase in wall thickness provides approximately a 33% increase in stiffness with most materials

-- Walls should be no less than 40%-60% that of adjacent walls
+- Ribs should be no less than 40% to 60% that of adjacent walls to prevent sink.

 - Core out all unneeded thickness and wall stock